jackmead515/jackmead515/README.md

 ## Aloha!

-Mostly self taught software engineer with a solid background in data engineering and ML applications.
+Mostly self taught software engineer in full stack engineering with a solid background in data engineering and CV/ML applications.

 ### 💥 5 Point Summary 💥